 You measured dorsal skin temperature, not body temperature.
 Did you ever check whether skin temperature = cloacal temperature?
 These are moderately large lizards (8 to 10 cm), so skin temperature may be different from cloacal.

 Response: Actually, these are small lizards.
 Mean mass at measurement was only 1.3g (~4cm snout to vent length).
-While it is possible that skin temperature differed from body temperature lizards of this size are expected to equilibrate with environmental temperatures quickly (i.e. heat/cool rapidly given the environmental temperature; See Garrick 2008 on comparison Tsurf and Tb estimations for multiple species of small lizards).
+While it is possible that skin temperature differs from body temperature lizards of this size are expected to equilibrate with environmental temperatures quickly (i.e. heat/cool rapidly given the environmental temperature; See Garrick 2008 on comparison Tsurf and Tb estimations for multiple species of small lizards).
 We have revised our manuscript to be more explicit about this and provide better justification where we discuss the methods in more details.
 The revised section reads as follows:

 “A FLIR T640 thermal camera was used to take thermal images of all lanes every 15-minutes over an eight-hour observation period.
 Tpref was defined as the mean skin surface temperature (on the neck) over the eight-hour observation period.
-Given the small size of lizards (i.e., 1.2 grams) we assumed skin surface temperature reflected body temperature, which has been shown for many small lizards (Garrick 2008).”
+Given the small size of lizards (i.e., 1.3 g) we assumed skin surface temperature reflected body temperature, which has been shown for many small lizards [29].”

+We have also added these details to the supplement.

 line 27 are you sure they reached 30 °C? what is the time constant for a lizard of this size?